Deep-MI/FastSurfer/doc/overview/INSTALL.md

 # Installation

 FastSurfer is a pipeline for the segmentation of human brain MRI data.
-It consists of two main components: the networks for the fast segmentation of an MRI (FastSurferVINN, CerebNet) and the recon_surf script for the efficient creation of surfaces and most files and statistics that also FreeSurfer provides.
+It consists of two main components: the networks for the fast segmentation of an MRI (FastSurferVINN, CerebNet, ...) and the recon_surf script for the efficient creation of surfaces and most files and statistics that also FreeSurfer provides.

-The preferred way of installing and running FastSurfer is via Singularity or Docker containers.
+The preferred way of installing and running FastSurfer is via Singularity or Docker containers on a Linux host system (with a GPU).
 We provide pre-build images at Dockerhub for various application cases: i) for only the segmentation (both GPU and CPU), ii) for only the CPU-based recon-surf pipeline, and iii) for the full pipeline (GPU or CPU).

 We also provide information on a native install on some operating systems, but since dependencies may vary, this can produce results different from our testing environment and we may not be able to support you if things don't work.
-Our testing is performed on Ubuntu 20.04 via our provided Docker images.
+Our testing is performed on Ubuntu 22.04 via our provided Docker images.

 ## Linux